Text to hubby, “Can I buy something in New Look?”

 This is entirely my issue.
 It’s ludicrous.

 We have been married almost 5 years and together almost 10.
 We share everything.
 I realise if I had decided not to go back to work for a multitude of reasons, I would have to rely on him.
 I may have had no choice to not work as childcare was too expensive, or work simply could not meet with the childcare needs; drop offs and pick ups.
 Luckily mine and hubby’s job fits in with the girls being looked after.
-The gremlin is starting school in September and I am going back to work a month after.

 I still cannot shake the guilty feeling when I buy something for myself; clothes, lunch out or that sneaky smoothie in town.
 Should I be buying this?
 It’s not “my” money.
 Yes, I know it is mad!
 Of course it is my money.
 I’m married!